Jamal Arago

-Jamal Arago (born 28 August 1993) is a professional footballer who plays as a centre-back for Football Superleague of Kosovo club Gjilani.
+Jamal Arago (born 28 August 1993) is a professional footballer who plays as a centre-back.
 Born in Ghana, he represents the Liberia national team.

 Club career

 In 2009, Arago won the reality show MTN Soccer Academy.
 After that, he joined the youth academy of Dutch side FC Twente.

 He then signed for Atromitos in the Greek top flight.

 Before the second half of 2015–16, Arago signed for Kosovan club Gjilani.
 In 2016, he signed for AC Kajaani in Finland.

 In 2021, he signed for Azerbaijani team Sabail.
 On 14 August 2021, Arago debuted for Sabail during a 1–0 win over Sabah (Azerbaijan).

 On 26 July 2022, Arago joined Saudi Arabian club Ohod.

 International career

 Born in Ghana, Arago is of Liberian descent through a grandmother.
 He debuted for the Liberia national team in a 2–0 2022 FIFA World Cup qualification loss to Nigeria on 13 November 2021.